hitmorecode/NFT_preview_card_component/README.md

 - [CSS-Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This is an amazing article which helped me getting started with flexbox.
 I'd recommend it to anyone still learning this concept.
 - [Colt Steele - Flexbox tutorial](https://www.youtube.com/watch?v=qZv-rNx0jEA) - This video helped me understand flexbox.
 If you are struggling with flexbox like I did, I recommend this video.
-- [Web Dev Simplefied - CSS position](https://www.youtube.com/watch?v=jx5jmI0UlXU) - This is a very easy to learn how position works.
+- [Web Dev Simplefied - CSS position](https://www.youtube.com/watch?v=jx5jmI0UlXU) - This tutorial explains how position works.

 ## Author